 Image from National Geographic

 Our hearts and prayers go out to all who have lost loved ones and are suffering in the aftermath of the devastating earthquake in Haiti.
 Word has quickly spread on a variety of charities that are collecting funds that will be directed at aid and follow-up efforts that will be needed in coming weeks and months.
+There are many ways to direct financial aid to help in the aftermath of this natural disaster.
+The URJ (Union for Reform Judaism) has set up a fund, and you can donate here.

 American Jewish World Service (AJWS) also has a fund, and you can go direct to their donation page here.